TheEpic0ne/HelpDatblockCom/docs/datearth.md

 2.2 No targeting or jailing players that joined less than 2 days ago.
 Use /resident to check their join date.
 If a new player is targeting you, you may defend yourself.
 Being kind to new players is a good courtesy and encouraged.

 2.3 No nonreciprocal killing of the same player more than twice within 24 hours if not at war with them, unless they are going near you, going near your claims, or attacking an ally.
+If the player is in your town, they must be told to leave before being killed a third time.
 This rule only applies to the overworld.

 2.4 No killing sprees, where you kill more than 5 players within an hour, unless the player is at war with you.
 This rule only applies to the overworld.

 2.5 No camping, where you camp a town for longer than 15 minutes.

+2.6 No spawnkilling of any kind.
+This includes but is not limited to unescapable traps, giant pits, toggling town pvp once a player spawns and camping the town spawn.

+2.7 No usage of lava buckets, or nuclear waste to kill a player inside town claims in order to bypass pvp.

-2.6 Stealing, like taking a player's items, animals in a town, or from containers is allowed.
+2.7 Stealing, like taking a player's items, animals in a town, or from containers is allowed.
 It is the responsibility of the player to protect their items.

-2.7 Scamming, like not trading fairly is allowed.
+2.8 Scamming, like not trading fairly is allowed.
 It is the responsibility of the player to build trust and be careful of others.

-2.8 Do not settle within 10 chunks of another town's border without their permission.
+2.9 Do not settle within 10 chunks of another town's border without their permission.
 Your town may be removed.

-2.9 If a mayor of a town is inactive for more than 2 weeks, players may request by a ticket to be granted mayorship of the town.
-Residents of the town have first priority and residents within the same nation have second priority to be granted mayorship of the town.
-A town is automatically deleted after 30 days if no residents are active in the town and any player may reclaim the town after deletion.
+2.12 Players may make a ticket to take over the mayorship of a town if the criteria is met.
+If the mayor gives permission in a ticket to have mayorship transferred to another player, the following criteria do not apply.
+Otherwise, the town needs to suit these criteria:
+1. The town has to be in the same nation as the player.
+2. The mayor must be offline for at least fourteen days.
+3. Approval is given by the nation leader in the ticket or in game.
+Note that if the town is nationless, then criteria 1 and 3 do not have to apply.
+Also note that the town bank will be cleared and given to the original mayor.

-2.10 No nether portal trapping, do not block up portals in a way where a player can't access commands by being stuck in the nether portal animation.
+2.11 No nether portal trapping, do not block up portals in a way where a player can't access commands by being stuck in the nether portal animation.

-2.11 No heavy redstone use and slime block planes.
+2.12 No heavy redstone use and slime block planes.

-2.12 No building or claiming within the spawning zone in Africa.
+2.13 No firing weapons at players whilst in any sort of vehicle.

+2.14 No abusing the permissions of comayor/coking to dismantle and destroy another person's nation.

 ### Player Behavior